The Wānaka annual roar ballot is moving to a fully automated online system for the 2027 season. Check this page for updates.

 - Wānaka roar hunting block overview map 2 (PDF, 620K)

-Blocks are allocated through a ballot draw, and are allocated for a seven-day period (Sunday to the following Saturday).
+Blocks are allocated through a ballot draw and are allocated for a seven-day period (Sunday to the following Saturday) as listed above.

 Ballot draw

-Applicants will be advised by email of the outcome of the draw by Friday 11 November 2022.
+Applicants will be advised by email of the outcome of the draw by the end of November 2026.

 Confirmation of bookings

-From Friday 3 February 2023 hunters who have existing bookings and want a second block or want to extend their existing booking may also apply for any remaining unallocated blocks.
+In January 2027 any remaining blocks will be made available to all hunters who did not enter the draw, and a week later to hunters who have existing bookings and want a second block or want to extend their existing booking, may also apply for any remaining unallocated blocks.

 Permit issue